Medium (website): Malaysia

 In January 2016, Medium received a take-down notice from the Malaysian Communications and Multimedia Commission (MCMC) for one of the articles published by the Sarawak Report.
 The Sarawak Report had been hosting its articles on Medium since July 2015, when its own website was blocked by the Malaysian government.
 It had reported allegations that money linked to a state investment fund, 1Malaysia Development Berhad (1MDB), ended up in Prime Minister Najib Razak's bank accounts.

 Medium's legal team responded to the commission with a request for a copy of the Malaysian Anti-Corruption Commission's official statement that the post was untrue, for information on which parts of the article were found false, and for information on whether the dispute has been raised in court.
 The site declined to take the content down until directed to do so by an order from a court of competent jurisdiction.
 In response, on January 27, 2016, all content on Medium was made unavailable for Internet users in Malaysia.

 The ban has been lifted as of May 18, 2018, with the MCMC stating the ban lift was because "there was no reason (to block the website)" as the 1MDB report has been made public by the government.

 Egypt

 As of June 2017, Medium has been blocked in Egypt along with more than 60 media websites in a crackdown by the Egyptian government.
 The list of blocked sites also includes Al Jazeera, The Huffington Posts Arabic website and Mada Masr.
-Medium was made available again in late 2022 as of November 2022.
+Medium was made available again as of November 2022.